rn75188/Aard_Plugins/README.md

 Full Prac: Convert trains to pracs, full prac everything you can, then reconvert back to trains.

-ChaosPortal Counter: Under development.
-Best avoided.
+ChaosPortal Counter: Fork of Sath's chaosmap plugin that adds a counter function.
+Try "chaosmap list counter".

 SND: Stock search & destroy, but a new xcp mode "search" added.
 On area campaigns will search mob DB and run to the best option, then quick scan.